St. Michael's Cave: 18th century

-During the first century of the British period, there are some records of the attempt by the new owners of the Rock to change the name of the cave using the name of the English patron Saint, Saint George.
+During the first century of the British period, there are some records of the attempt by the new owners of the Rock to change the name of the cave using the name of the English patron saint, Saint George.
 However, the new name, St. George's Cave, was not widely adopted and, although still used in the 19th century, has not remained in use, being replaced by the cave's original name.

 19th century

 St. Michael's Cave in 1830, an engraving by Louis Auguste de Sainson.

 19th-century painting of St. Michael's Cave by Thomas Colman Dibdin.

 During the Victorian era the cave was used as a venue for picnics, parties, concerts, weddings and even duels.
 The caves would be decorated for many of these events and even illuminated for distinguished visitors by soldiers who would perch on stalagmites with torches.

 The first official archaeological excavation of the cave was carried out by the Governor of the military prison, Captain Frederick Brome, commencing in April 1863 and continuing until December 1867.
 He discovered numerous prehistoric artefacts such as stone axes and arrow heads, shell jewellery, and bone needles as well as a large collection of pottery.
 Despite his archaeological efforts, Brome's unauthorised use of prisoners' labour eventually cost him his job.

-Officers looking for adventure during quiet periods of their service, would pass their time exploring the many passages within the cave system.
-Sometime before 1840, a Colonel Mitchell and a second officer got lost in the caves and were never seen again.
+Officers seeking adventure during quiet periods of their service would pass their time exploring the many passages within the cave system.
+Some time before 1840, a Colonel Mitchell and a second officer got lost in the caves and were never seen again.
 Their disappearance led to extensive explorations of the cave system in 1840, 1857 and 1865, but no evidence of the officers' whereabouts was found.
 Further exploration was carried out between 1936 and 1938, when a scientific expedition was mounted and every known part of the cave system was explored, but again no human remains were found.